EKS Deployment Manual with Terraform

 Take note of these values — you’ll need them in the next steps.

-Create a file named aws-ebs-csi-driver-trust-policy.json with the following content:
+Edit the file named aws-ebs-csi-driver-trust-policy.json with this content using the command

 Replace the following placeholders: